 Gyeongungung, renamed Seogung (West Palace), became an auxiliary royal residence for for the next 270 years and played no important role until the end of the 19th century.

 In 1897, Emperor Gojong established the Great Han Empire and moved here, which he renamed back to Gyeongungung and became the central palace of the empire.
 Gojong was determined to modernize the country as seen in some of the western style buildings.

 In 1907, after his reign was over, Gojong continued to live here.
 His successor, Emperor Sunjong, renamed it Deoksugung in honor of Gojong.
 The name was meant to wish Gojong a long and prosperous life.
 Gojong lived here until here until his death in 1919 at Hamnyeongjeon Hall.

 Many of the structures here have since been removed or sold.
 In 1933, all buildings except for a few central and western style buildings were removed.
 It was then made a park and opened to the public.

-Since 2007, restoration work to restore the palace to its original specifications has been ongoing.
+Since 2007, restoration work to restore Deoksugung Palace to its original specifications.
+This work has been ongoing.

 What to see at Deoksugung Palace

 Daehanmun Gate is the main gate of Deoksugung Palace.
 Located in the east, it became the main entrance of the palace after the completion of Wongudan Altar (Hwangudan Altar).
 The original main gate was Inhwamun.
 In 1970, it was moved to the west because of the nearby expansion of Taepyeong-no Street.